Skip to content

 5. When complete, you'll see "Passed" or "Failed"

-To execute all active flows at once:
+Run all active flows

 1. Click the Run All Active button at the top

-2. All active flows will begin executing
+2. All active flows begin executing

 3. Monitor progress on the Dashboard or Flows page